 Steve and Amanda's PFP advisor recommended implementing a two-part cash flow system:

 1) A bookkeeping system to monitor income and spending to start ASAP.
 This system would allow the Doe's to get in touch with their spending habits which would be beneficial for several reason.
 First, it would verify that the budget worksheet the Doe's provided is accurate, and that the spending data in the plan is accurate.
-Second, it would help the Doe's visualize their desired retirement spending so they could make informed decisions about what to keep, what to cut, what's negotiable, and what's non negotiable when it comes time to retire.
+Second, it would help the Doe's visualize their desired retirement spending so they could make informed decisions about what to keep, what to cut, what's negotiable, and what's non-negotiable when it comes time to retire.
 Third, it would allow the Doe's to course correct quickly were their income or expenses to change suddenly.

 Based on their estimated spending in retirement, Steve and Amanda's PFP advisor recommended that they need to achieve a 22%-25% savings rate each year until retirement.
 Steve and Amanda are currently saving 17% of their annual income.
 With their bookkeeping and slush funds system in place, both thought it possible to increase their savings rate to the desired range.